-Native American communities are disproportionately affected by suicide.
-Nationally, the Native American population has consistently surpassed all other racial and ethnic groups in suicide deaths.137 According to the Suicide Prevention Resource Center, American Indian/Alaska Native communities "...may lack access to suicide prevention programs that meet their cultural needs."
-138

-- Tribal and non-Tribal governments share a unique government-to-government relationship.
+- Native American communities are disproportionately affected by suicide.
+Nationally, the Native American population has consistently surpassed all other racial and ethnic groups in suicide deaths.
+109 According to the Centers for Disease Control and Prevention, it is now well understood that "AI/AN communities experience an elevated suicide rate" and that most of these communities "...lack access to suicide prevention programs that meet their cultural needs."
+110 - Tribal and non-Tribal governments share a unique government-to-government relationship.
 California tribes and Native American communities have a unique relationship with the state and federal government.
 Executive Order (EO) N-15-19 (June 18, 2019) represents a crucial step in supporting a collaborative partnership between Tribal and non-Tribal governments.
 EO N-15-19 includes an apology for historical injustices that the State of California committed against Native Americans living within its post-Colonial borders, and addresses the long-lasting impacts of "... violence, maltreatment, and neglect California inflicted on tribes..."
-EO N-15-19 also reaffirms EO B-10-11, which "requires the Governor's Tribal Advisor and the Administration to engage in government-to-government consultation with California Native American Tribes regarding policies that may affect Tribal communities."
-140 - A dedicated Tribal line in Washington provides a potential template.
+III EO N-15-19 also reaffirms EO B-10-11, which "requires the Governor's Tribal Advisor and the Administration to engage in government-to-government consultation with California Native American Tribes regarding policies that may affect Tribal communities."
+III - A dedicated Tribal line in Washington provides a potential template.
 Washington state's dedicated Tribal crisis line, the Native and Strong Lifeline, reports metrics that consistently meet and often exceed national 988 baseline standards.
 Its success has been bolstered by a Native-specific complementary follow-up service, which provides essential support and culturally relevant resources to help seekers.